 Discussion

 In this large population of older men, uniformly assessed across three international cohorts, we observed that sarcopenia definitions other than those based on ALM divided by BMI were modestly predictive of incident fractures, but that this association was attenuated when femoral neck BMD T-score was incorporated in the regression models.
-The EWGSOP2 severe sarcopenia definition appeared the most predictive of fracture outcomes, but at a low population prevalence.
-Indeed, as has been observed elsewhere,(34) the prevalence of sarcopenia varied tenfold or more according to individual definitions within each country cohort, which clearly presents some practical difficulties with the operationalisation of sarcopenia definitions in clinical practice, or in their use as endpoints in clinical trials of agents aimed at treating sarcopenia.
+The SDOC and EWGSOP2 severe sarcopenia definitions appeared the most predictive of fracture outcomes, but at low population prevalences.
+Indeed, as has been observed elsewhere,(34) the prevalence of sarcopenia varied tenfold or more according to individual definitions within each country cohort, which clearly presents some practical difficulties with the operationalization of sarcopenia definitions in clinical practice, or in their use as endpoints in clinical trials of agents aimed at treating sarcopenia.
 This variability will also have an obvious impact on global sarcopenia epidemiology.

-Our finding that ALM/height2 is poorly predictive of incident fractures (and even potentially a risk factor for hip fractures) after adjustment for femoral neck BMD(4,35) is consistent with previous studies in the Women’s Health Initiative (WHI).
-In a recent analysis, WHI participants were classified into mutually exclusive groups based on BMD and sarcopenia (dichotomous variable according to appendicular lean mass adjusted for height and fat mass) status.(6) Whilst low BMD was associated with increased risk of hip fracture, women with sarcopenia alone had similar hazard ratios of hip fracture to non-sarcopenic women with normal BMD, suggesting that sarcopenia alone is not predictive of hip fracture.
+Our recent findings that ALM/height2, a key component of sarcopenia definitions, is poorly predictive of incident fractures in men and women (and even potentially a risk factor for hip fractures) after adjustment for femoral neck BMD(4,35) are consistent with previous studies in the Women’s Health Initiative (WHI).
+In one analysis, WHI participants were classified into mutually exclusive groups based on BMD and sarcopenia (dichotomous variable according to appendicular lean mass adjusted for height and fat mass) status.(6) Whilst low BMD was associated with increased risk of hip fracture, women with sarcopenia alone had similar hazard ratios of hip fracture to non-sarcopenic women with normal BMD, suggesting that sarcopenia alone is not predictive of hip fracture.
 In a further WHI study appendicular lean mass was predictive of incident hip fracture amongst 872 participants 65 years or older who met Fried’s criteria for frailty, but this association did not remain statistically significant after adjusting for total hip BMD.(36)

 Sarcopenia definitions of course reflect the contribution of their constituent parts, be that appendicular lean mass alone or together with gait speed and physical performance measures or grip strength.(2) Evidence to date suggests that it is the appendicular lean mass component, derived from DXA, which limits the predictive capacity of sarcopenia definitions for incident fracture, particularly when femoral neck BMD T-score is also included.(2) Thus, we demonstrated in MrOS that DXA ALM is modestly predictive of incident fracture independently of past falls and FRAX probability.(4) However the relationship was markedly attenuated by the addition of femoral neck BMD T-score, and indeed greater ALM (or ALM/ht2) appeared to be a risk factor for hip fracture after accounting for femoral neck BMD.
 A similar finding was observed in the Health ABC study,(5) with the findings possibly suggesting that muscle mass in excess of bone mass might be a pro-fracture state.
 However, this would seem to be at odds with the general adaptation of bone to muscle,(37) and excess muscle mass or power over bone strength seems unlikely in older men (compared with younger athletes for example).
 Similar findings come from the Framingham study,(38) although in the Swiss GERICO study, adjustment of low lean mass for BMD did not substantially attenuate associations with incident fracture(39), and differential patterns by sex have been noted elsewhere.(7)